LAURASOY1/yolo/explanation.md

 # YOLO Application Deployment Explanation

-This document explains the architecture, implementation details, and execution order of our containerized e-commerce application deployment using Ansible.
+This document explains the architecture, implementation details and execution order of our containerized e-commerce application deployment using Ansible.

 ## Docker Implementation